jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2024-10-08-developing-sylph.markdown

 #### Part 3 - Not knowing what to do for 5 months (2022 Dec - 2023 Apr)
 ------------

-The statistical model for sylph was completed in early 2023.
-I was busy with reviews, conferences, and other projects, but I also had no idea what to do with sylph. **I hadn't figured out how to make it a taxonomic profiler yet.** Let me explain the problem.
+The statistical model for sylph was completed in early 2023, but I had no idea what to do with sylph. **I hadn't figured out how to make it a taxonomic profiler yet.** Let me explain the problem.

 ##### The abundance estimation problem (technical; can skip)
 ----
 If you want the abundance of some organism in your metagenomic sample, most profilers do two steps: (1) classify reads against reference genomes and then (2) count the proportion of reads assigned to each genome.

-However, if you have two very similar E. coli genomes in your database and an E. coli read, its assignment is ambiguous.
+However, if you have (1) two very similar E. coli genomes in your database and (2) an E. coli read, the read's classification is ambiguous at the strain level.
 How do profilers deal with this?
 Well, [Kraken](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1891-0) uses a taxonomy to say "these E. coli _strains_ are from the same _species_, so just assign the read to the E. coli _species_".
 All profilers have some way of dealing with this issue.

 I had no way of dealing with this issue (even for "dereplicated" databases) since sylph doesn't map reads -- it just checks for k-mers, of which many can be shared between different species.
 At this time, sylph's profiling didn't work well at all.